“Two roads diverged in a wood, and I —

 I do have to say something about Seiko Fukuda.
 While I was living in Japan, I was introduced to her at the school where I was teaching English and told that she was an opera singer.
 Seiko was totally unlike any other Japanese woman in the whole of Sendai.
 And I can say this with impunity.
 She was a colourful dresser wearing purples and oranges and other bright colours.This among the conservative beiges and blacks and tartans (yes, they love Scottish tartan in Sendai) commonly worn by women.
 Even her car was chartreuse.
 Nothing about her was muted – even her speaking voice.
 In addition, she wore a lot of make-up and jewelry.
 She got me into the NHK choir – the only gaijin, of course – and they always put me closest to the audience.
 I was on display.
 They sang “Messiah” and “Ode to Joy” as well as Japanese songs.
 Seiko had a ton of students – not just vocal but piano – and I took part in their annual recital.
 It was a memorable time.

 My feet are now firmly fixed to Qualicum Beach, British Columbia where I sing, garden and write.
-I am currently working on my second Britannia Bay Mystery, entitled “Tone Dead.”
+I am currently working on my third Britannia Bay Mystery, entitled “The Devil's Foothold.”